Hout/DateInRegion/README.md

 These libs & authors inspired me to this code:

 - [SwiftDate](https://github.com/malcommac/SwiftDate) from Daniele Margutti.
-I recommend this one if you are looking for a plain Swift NSDate extension.
+In the mean time big parts of DateInRegion are incorporated in this library.
+Check it out!

 ## License